Topological nodal line in superfluid $^3$He and the Anderson theorem: RESULTS

-where the dimensionless parameter $a=0.57$ in the BCS weak coupling approximation, see Supplementary material.
-In case of the Weyl superfluids, the Weyl nodes in the spectrum provide the $(T/T_c)^4$ dependence for the gap amplitude.
+see Supplementary Note 2.
+With $\Delta(0) = 2.46 T_{\rm c}$ in the weak coupling approximation, the value is $a=0.57$, see Supplementary Note 3.
+We remark that in the case of Weyl superfluids with point nodes (like the A phase of superfluid $^3$He), the expected temperature dependence of the gap amplitude is $(T/T_{\rm c})^4$.